-Circulating books (print books) are located on the second floor of the library along with a large collection of phonographs.
+Circulating books (print books) are located on the first floor as well.

 Summary of Library Policies:

 - A Student ID is required for all checkouts. - Loan periods will vary depending on the particular item being checked out.
 Current loan periods will be posted at the circulation desk and students will be notified of due dates upon item checkout.
 A list of current overdue charges will also be posted at the circulation desk. - Overdue notices will be sent via email.
 Overdue charges will vary depending on the item checked out.
 Lost or non-returned materials will result in a bill for the replacement cost of the item plus a \$25.00 handling fee.
 Overdue Interlibrary Loan materials will be subject to the same policy plus they may incur additional charges from the lending library. - Tabor College Library hours of operation are posted on the library's webpage (tabor.edu/library).